sarusso/Reyns/README.md

 A project is organized in folders: each Docker container must have its own folder and by default they have to be contained in a folder named "apps_containers".
 Inside the folder of a container, you have to place a Dockerfile wich starts with the line:

-	FROM your_project_name/dockerops-base
+	FROM dockerops/dockerops-base-ubuntu14.04

 The basic usage relise on four very simple commands.
 Fisrt you have to build your container using `dockerops build:your_container_name`, then you can run it by simply typing `dockerops run:your_container_name`.
 Once the container is started, you can ssh into is using `dockerops ssh:your_container_name`, and turn it off using dockerops `clean:your_container_name`.

 ## Building a container

 Place yourself in a  directoy and create a subdir named apps_containers.
 Then create a subdir of apps_containers named your_container_name. here, create a file named Dockerfile where to put your Docker build commands.
-Remember to always extend the dockerops-base container (`FROM your_project_name/dockerops-base`) in the Dockerfile
+Remember to always extend the dockerops-base container(`FROM dockerops/dockerops-base-ubuntu14.04`) in the Dockerfile

 Now, place yourself at the level of the apps_containers directory, and issue the following command.